Romani alphabets: Finnish Romani

 Finnish Romani (or Finnish Kalo) is written with the following alphabet:

 The letters in parentheses are only used in loanwords and are therefore not always part of the alphabet.
 The digraphs dž, kh, ph, th, and tš are used, but are not letters of the alphabet. Š and Ž are only used in these digraphs.

 Cyrillic script

 Greek script

 In Greece, for instance, Romani is mostly written with the Greek alphabet (although very little seems to be written in Romani in Greece).

-Arabic script
+Perso-Arabic script

-The Arabic script has also been used, for example, in Iran.
+The Perso-Arabic script has also been used, for example, in Iran.
 More importantly, the first periodical produced by Roma for Roma was printed in the Arabic script in the 1920s in Edirne in Turkey.
-It was called "Laćo" which means "good".
+It was called Laćo (لاچو), meaning "good".